 - Access to Amex Centurion Lounges; guests cost $50 each, unless you spend at least $75,000 on the card per calendar year, in which case you can bring two guests for free

 - Access to Delta Sky Clubs when flying Delta on the same day; you can bring guests for $50 each

 - A Priority Pass membership (Enrollment required), giving you access to 1,300+ lounges around the world; you can guest up to two people at no additional cost

 - Access to Plaza Premium Lounges; you can guest up to one person at no additional cost

-- Access to Escape Lounges, Air Space Lounges, and select Lufthansa Lounges
+- Access to Escape Lounges and select Lufthansa Lounges

-I’d say the lounge access is the most substantial perk, though there are other useful perks for being an authorized user on the Amex Platinum, including:
+I’d say the lounge access is the most substantial perk, though there are other useful perks for being an authorized user on the Amex Platinum (Enrollment is required for select benefits), including:

 - Complimentary car rental status with Avis, Hertz, and National

 - Access to the American Express Fine Hotels & Resorts (FHR), where you can get additional benefits for stays at many luxury hotels

 - Access to the Amex International Airline Program (IAP), offering savings on international tickets

 - Authorized user spending will earn points at the same rate as the primary cardmember (like the personal card offering 5x points on airfare on up to $500,000 of flight purchases per calendar year and then 1x), though the primary cardmember will earn the points, and will also be responsible for paying the bill